-- a.
-Children in Local Authority Care (Looked After Children and Previously Looked After Children).
-A Looked After Child or Child in Local Authority Care is a child under the age of 18 years for whom the Local Authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who is the subject of a care order under Part IV of the Act.
-This priority will also encompass any previously Looked After Child who has left Local Authority Care by way of adoption, a residence order or any special guardianship order. - b.
-Those children entitled to the Pupil Premium within the priority area, (refer to Section 3),.
-To include those candidates who have sat the Kent Pese 11+ Test, and who were not Grammar assessed, but who achieved the required overall aggregate score (i.e. did not achieve the required pass mark for each individual paper (English, Maths & Reasoning)).
+- b.
+Those children entitled to the Pupil Premium within the priority area, (refer to Section 3).
 A child is eligible for Pupil Premium where they have been registered for free school meals (FSM) at any point in the last 6 years.
 This does not include children who have only been eligible to receive Universal Infant Free School Meals.
 Pupil Premium is also afforded to children in Local Authority Care or previously in Local Authority Care, however these children will be prioritised in the relevant criteria above.
 Parents wishing to apply under this priority must ensure they complete the Supplementary Information Form on the Cranbrook School website and return it to the Registrar by October 31st in the year of application.
 Parents must also complete an application (online at www.kent.gov.uk/schooladmissions or paper Secondary Common Application Form) naming Cranbrook School, otherwise their child cannot be considered for a place. - c.
 Those candidates within the priority area for whom attendance at the School as a day student is a social need.
 Application for qualification under this criterion must be made to the Governors' Admissions Committee at the time of registration.
 Examples of social need may be medical, health, social and special access reasons.
 All will be applied in accordance with the School's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
-Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs means they have a demonstrable and significant need to attend Cranbrook School.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and a particular school. - d.
+Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs means they have a demonstrable and significant need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and a particular school. - d.
 Those candidates whose permanent principal private residence is within the priority area (see 3.1 below), prioritised in order of their score in the Kent PESE test.
 Where scores are equal, a candidate will be prioritised by distance from their permanent principal private residence to the front entrance of the School.
 A block of flats has a single address point of reference, so applicants living in the same block of flats will be regarded as living the same distance away from the School.
 Where the child is the son/daughter of a member of the school's teaching or support staff who fulfil a minimum of 0.5 of a full time role, they will be included in this criterion and ranked according to their score, even if they live outside the priority area. - e.
 Those candidates living outside the priority area prioritised in order of their score in the Kent PESE test.